patrickbucher/docs/weinberg/how-software-is-built.md

 - project members burn out, quit
 - conflicts between project members emerge; the no longer want to work together

-Such model don't account for "soft" factors, such as employees getting frustrated or sick.
+Such model don’t account for “soft” factors, such as employees getting frustrated or sick.

 Errors introduced in the coding phase could originate in any of the (earlier) phases (wrong requirements, erroneous analysis, bad design, bad coding).
-However, they don't manifest themselves before testing.
+However, they don’t manifest themselves before testing.
 Likewise, frustration and tension might rise during the whole project, but the conflicts might only erupt towards the (planned) end of the project.

-Methodologies are often only product focused and don't account for other outputs ("soft" factors).
+Methodologies are often only product focused and don’t account for other outputs (“soft” factors).

 Pattern 2 managers often would rather hide in their offices and work with plans rather than with human beings.
 The role of human action in project management is often denied.
 However, human decision points are the places where a crisis can be prevented.

-> More software projects have gone awry _because their managers didn't know how
+> More software projects have gone awry _because their managers didn’t know how
 > to respond to lack of calender time_ than for all other causes combined.

 Loops that concern management contain decisions by people:

-> Whenever there's a human decision point in the system, it's not the event that
+> Whenever there’s a human decision point in the system, it’s not the event that
-> determines the next event, but someone's _reaction_ to that event.
+> determines the next event, but someone’s _reaction_ to that event.

 There are two types of laws concerning software engineering management:

-1. "natural" laws (accept them)
+1. “natural” laws (accept them)
-2. "human decision laws" (learn to control them)
+2. “human decision laws” (learn to control them)

 People often mistake human decision laws for natural laws:

-- "We were late with coding, _therefore_ we had less time to test the application."
+- “We were late with coding, _therefore_ we had less time to test the application.”
     - _therefore_ suggests that a natural (or logic) law was followed
     - doing less testing was actually a human decision
-- "We could not finish a proper design, but we _had to_ start coding, _because_ time for design was up."
+- “We could not finish a proper design, but we _had to_ start coding, _because_ time for design was up.”
     - _because_ suggests that one should start implementing an unfinished design when the clock tells you so
     - continuing with an unfinished design was a human decision

-Pay attention to words that suggest a logical succession of events, such as "had to", "because", "therefore", and ask for the _reasoning behind_ it.
+Pay attention to words that suggest a logical succession of events, such as “had to“, “because“, “therefore“, and ask for the _reasoning behind_ it.
 Record instances of human reasoning disguised as laws of nature.

 ## Failing to Steer